Dog Bite Injury Compensation Claims

 The increasing popularity of smaller breeds may also account for a rise in incidents.
 It has been suggested that these breeds are assumed to be less dangerous, but they can potentially still inflict serious injuries and permanent scarring.

 Typical dog bite injuries include finger amputations and lacerations to the limbs and face, resulting in permanent scarring or nerve damage.
 There may also be a risk of contracting tetanus or other infections through deep puncture wounds.

 In addition to physical injuries, many people attacked by dogs also sustain psychological trauma.

-The Dangerous Dogs Act 1991 (DDA) introduced a ban on ownership of certain breeds that were regarded as more dangerous than others (including Pit Bull Terriers and Japanese Tosas).
-However, the Act also recognised that any breed of dog (however usually placid and friendly) might attack humans.
+The Dangerous Dogs Act 1991 (DDA) introduced breed-specific legislation (BSL) - a ban on the ownership of certain breeds that were regarded as more dangerous than others (including Pit Bull Terriers and Japanese Tosas).
+However, the Act also recognised that any breed of dog (however usually placid and friendly) might attack a person.

 Section 3 of the DDA 'Keeping dogs under proper control' makes it an offence for any dog to be dangerously out of control, anywhere, including its own home.

 What if the dog attack happened on its owner's premises?

 More than a third of all dog attacks are sustained by postal workers and delivery drivers in the course of their employment, with the Royal Mail reporting 2,600 attacks on its staff in the last year.
 Dog attacks on postal workers increase by around 10% during the summer months when dogs are loose in gardens.